kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Tips-and-Tricks.md

 slug: /Tips-and-Tricks.html
 sidebar_position: 11
 ---
+import Hl from '@site/src/components/Highlight';

 ### Batch and Group Session do not work on Windows without HTTPS

-The Batch and Group Session rely on WebSockets.
+The <Hl>Batch</Hl> and <Hl>Group</Hl> Session rely on WebSockets.
 Sometimes (rarely) a virus scanner prohibits unencryped WebSockets.
 This is only a problem on Windows, but not on Mac OS or Linux and only with certain virus scanner programs.
-If this happens you will see an error message in your brower's console: _Batch channel closed unexpectedly_.
+If this happens you will see an error message in your brower's console: <Hl>Batch channel closed unexpectedly</Hl>.
 To solve this you can either turn on HTTPS on your JATOS server (recommended) or turn off the virus scranner on (all) your participants computers.

 ### Run up to 10 studies in the same browser at the same time